 \subsubsection{The BS-M function}

-For $n>256$ the integration can not be parallelized further within only a single thread block, but instead the close encounter groups must be distributed over multiple thread blocks.
-This also requires that the sub steps of the Bulirsch-Stoer integration are controlled from the host (i.e. the CPU) and therefore this involves many different kernel calls and communication between CPU and GPU over the motherboard and access to global memory.
+For $n>256$, the integration cannot be parallelized further within only a single thread block, but instead the close-encounter groups must be distributed over multiple thread blocks.
+This also requires that the sub-steps of the Bulirsch-Stoer integration are controlled from the host (i.e. the CPU) and therefore this involves many different kernel calls and communication between CPU and GPU over the motherboard and access to global memory.
 It is clear that this method suffers from kernel overhead time and global memory access which slow the computation down due to communication bottlenecks.
-On the positive side this method can be applied to all group sizes.
+On the positive side, this method can be applied to all group sizes.